 Limited edition, during 2012 only.

 This baby brother of the Kolossal Pyramid had a very brief public existence before retiring for lack of parts.
 It was adorable, with two surprisingly different solutions.
 We even made a giant-size wood model for a museum exhibit.
-To commemorative its 25 years in limbo, we offer a very limited number in wood, painstakingly handcrafted, on a sculpted wood base.
+To commemorate its 25 years in limbo, we offer a very limited number in wood, painstakingly handcrafted, on a sculpted wood base.
 A handsome collector's item, while they last or by custom order.

 Now in brilliant new colors and silver.
 We've been making this classic polyform set of hexagons orders 1 through 5, forming a beautiful ring, for a quarter century.
 Ironically, its rule book is still under construction, though each year we think will be the one when it's done.
 It will include hundreds of challenges.
 In the meantime, many websites by puzzle scholars offer more material for it than you can imagine.